 Below is a step-by-step guide on how to perform the Zercher squat with the barbell.

-Coach’s Tip: You can overlap the hands to add additional strength to the set up position.
+Coach’s Tip: You can clasp the hands together to add additional strength to the setup position.

 Coach’s Tip: Be sure to resist the load as it attempts to pull your torso forwards.

-This lift should be felt in the legs, upper body, and core.
+Coach’s Tip: Tension should be felt in the legs, arms, shoulders, and core.

-Increased quadriceps engagement and development due to higher degrees of knee flexion reached at the bottom of the squat (sometimes even more than the front squat).
-Similar to the loading mechanics on the lower body as the front squat, this movement can be done under conscious, slow, and controlled movements to really target quadriceps hypertrophy.
+Increased quadriceps engagement and development is common in Zerchers due to higher degrees of knee flexion reached at the bottom of the squat (sometimes even more than the front squat).

-Develop proper hip and knee movement integrity.
-When done correctly, this movement will force a very upright positioning, one that requires a high degree of knee flexion.
-The hips must also increase range of motion due to a slightly wider stance and the ability to gain greater depth that many lifters may experience.
+When done correctly, this movement will force a very upright posture that also facilitates a high degree of knee flexion.
+The hips must also increase the range of motion due to a slightly wider stance.
+The Zercher squat is fantastic for training ideal overall squat form.